 It's just an interesting posture.

-I I muted at one point about Professor Biden because I thought he was trying to basically be above it.
+I muted at one point about Professor Biden because I thought he was trying to basically be above it, be above the meeting and explain, look, guys, he's playing a game.

-My insight watching the press conference today was there was a kind of poetry in his prose.
+My insight watching the press conference yesterday was there was a kind of poetry in his prose.

-As our 46th president makes the case that diplomacy, dialogue, and democracy are America's greatest exports.
+And that is the test and perhaps the legacy defining moment for President Biden, whether his personal relationships will change anything as our 46th president makes the case that diplomacy, dialogue, and democracy are America's greatest exports.

-I think that this contrast that we saw today between President Trump and President Biden is an attempt for the administration to say, look, we are now, we are the adults in the room.
+I think that this contrast that we saw today between President Trump and President Biden is an attempt for the administration to say, look, we are now, we are the adult in the room.

 And I think that Joe Biden is the man of the moment.

-And yes, he turns on Caitlin Collins.
+And yes, he turned on Caitlin Collins.

-Fine for a moment.
+Fine, for a moment.

 And then he apologized.